Death Cap Mushroom

 - White to green cap colour with satiny sheen, white gills, skirt on the stem and cup at the base of the stem found below the ground.

-- A membranous ring initially covers the gills but will with maturity it will expand and hang like a ring in the upper portion of the stem.
+- A membranous ring initially covers the gills but with maturity it will expand and hang like a ring in the upper portion of the stem.

 - Death cap mushroom is like most other mushroom-producing fungi.